-I was flat freaking out, not sure how to get more clients into my business.
+I was flat freaking out, unsure how to get more clients into my business.
 Was it over for me?
 And that’s when I knew I had to do something about it – and fast!
 And that’s when I also decided I’d never ever be in that position again!
 Never…ever!

 So I made a plan with my options and here’s what I did.

 And before I knew it, I had several clients lined up to work with.
-All it took was the determination to not quit.
+All it took was the determination not to quit.
 To move forward and look for other clients.
-So that’s the solution when you need clients.
+So what’s the solution when you need clients?

 Put yourself out there, don’t quit, and be determined.
 If I can do it, I know you can too!